isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 #### Constraint Kinds

-However, kinds apply to everything at the type-level, not just the things we traditionally think of as "types."
+However, kinds apply to everything at the type level, not just the things we traditionally think of as "types."
 For example, the type of `show` is `Show a => a -> String`.
 This `Show` thing exists as part of the type signature, even though it's clearly not a `Type`.
 Does `Show a` also have a kind?

 Yes!
-Its kind is `Constraint`.
-More generally, `Constraint` is the kind of any fully-saturated typeclass.
+Its kind is `kind:Constraint`.
+More generally, `kind:Constraint` is the kind of any fully-saturated typeclass.

 Exercise

-:   If `Show Int` has kind `Constraint`, what's the kind of `Show`?
+:   If `Show Int` has kind `kind:Constraint`, what's the kind of `Show`?

 Solution
-:   `Type -> Constraint`
+:   `kind:Type -> Constraint`

 Exercise